Twasi/twasi-docs/docs/getting-started/plugin-translations.md

 The TranslationRenderer supports object mapping.
 That means that we could bind any object to it and can get the values of either functions or fields of the object by selecting them with dots.

-'sender' is a default binding of a *TwitchAccount*-Object.
+'sender' is the default binding of the *TwitchAccount*-Object of the command executor.
 The *TwitchAccount*-class has a function called *getDisplayName()* that returns (obviously) the display name of the user who executed the command.

 This works with public functions and public fields.
 It also works on multiple levels so you could render something like {object.subObject.subSubObject}.

 The TranslationRenderer is also kinda smart resolving those bindings.
-You don't have to worry about upper- or lowercase and you can ignore function the function prefixes 'get', 'is' and 'has'.
+You don't have to worry about upper- or lowercase and you can ignore function prefixes 'get', 'is' and 'has'.
 All of this is possible thanks to Java Reflections ｡◕‿◕｡

 #### Example